magento/devdocs/src/guides/v2.4/rest/modules/inventory/in-store-pickup.md

 ## Search for pickup locations

 The `GET /V1/inventory/in-store-pickup/pickup-locations` endpoint searches for and filters on pickup locations, allowing the shopper to quickly narrow the results.
+The endpoint does not require authentication.

 Search terms, filters, and other attributes are specified as query parameters in the URL.
-This endpoint uses different a different syntax than other Magento GET calls that send `searchCriteria` parameters.
+This endpoint uses a different syntax than other Magento GET calls that send `searchCriteria` parameters.
 Instead, the `GET /V1/inventory/in-store-pickup/pickup-locations` endpoint requires that each query parameter begins with `searchRequest`.
 The `scopeCode` parameter is required.
 All other parameters are optional.

 Name | Type | Description
 --- | --- | ---